emergency services unit

 The Fairfield Police Department established another New Jersey first in 1988, an Emergency Services Unit (ESU).
-This was done so that the department could fill a need to have trained officers on the scene of accidents and medical emergencies with the proper equipment until the arrival of the ambulance and paramedic units.
+This was done so that the department could fill a need to have trained officers on the scene of accidents and medical emergencies with the proper equipment until the arrival of an ambulance and paramedic units.

-The ESU was started by four patrol officers from the Police Department who were already certified, two as paramedics and two as emergency medical technicians.
+The ESU was started by four patrol officers from the police department who were already certified, two as paramedics and two as emergency medical technicians.
 These officers had previously worked in other capacities in the E.M.S. field.
 The officers responded to medical emergencies with proper training, but lacked the appropriate equipment they felt they could use while awaiting the arrival of the volunteer first aid squad and paramedic units.

 Officer in Charge

 · Sergeant Christopher Niemiec #54